singhsynergy/kubernetes-tools/hashicorp_vault/README.md

 vault-ingress   nginx   example.com      x.x.x.x        80, 443   2m
 ```

-You can now access the Vault Service by navigating to the domain https://example.com.
-It will prompt for the root token, which you can find in the step where the vault was initialized.
+> <code style="color : Blue">You can now access the Vault Service by navigating to the domain https://example.com.
+It will prompt for the root token, which you can find in the step where the vault was initialized.</code>
-<code style="color : Blue">text</code>
-$${\color{BLUE}Youcan.}$$